 So on one hand we have a powerful substance which is helping a growing number of people with their ailments, with a large body of medical and scientific research backing up its safety and benefits, while on the other hand the governing authorities do not know what to do about it because they claim they haven’t gather enough information yet.

 This is why the current situation is being compared to the “wild west” of yesterday.
 Without proper guidelines and regulations, bogus products are popping up everywhere, but, you can be sure this will not go on for long.

-Recently FOX 11 and Dr. Oz put many popular products to the test, as you can see in this video:
+Recently FOX 11 and Dr. Oz put many popular products to the test, as you can see in

 The findings are alarming, to say the least.
 Unfortunately, this opportunity has attracted quite a few poor quality players who are out to make a quick buck.
 With no industry standards in place and without the guidance of the FDA, the quality of Hemp products is very unpredictable.
 Unlabeled products have become common, and more worryingly, there are reports of harmful synthetic knock-offs.